ThinkCERCA/deployment_RATER_model/README.md

 2. **Connect to EC2**:
    - Open **WinSCP**.
    - In the **Host Name** field, enter the EC2 instance's public IP address.
-   - Set the **Username** to `ec2-user`.
+   - Set the **Username** to `ec2-user` or `ubuntu`.
    - Select your **Private Key File** (the `.ppk` file generated earlier).
    - Click **Login** to connect.
 3. **Upload the Model**:
    - Once connected, navigate to the desired directory on the EC2 instance.
-   - Upload your model file (e.g., `model.pt`) from your local machine to the instance by dragging and dropping it into the remote directory.
+   - Upload your model file from your local machine to the instance by dragging and dropping it into the remote directory.